The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 P.J.
 Juvekar - Citigroup Global Markets, Inc.

 Good morning, thank you.
-With the new GST structure in India for taxes, how do you expect that will impact potash demand in India, which I think you expect it to grow 43% over the next five years at your Analyst Day back in April?
+With the new GST structure in India for taxes, how do you expect that will impact potash demand in India, which I think you expected to grow 43% over the next five years at your Analyst Day back in April?
 Do you think the new tax structure is supportive of that?

-And then secondly, I think you mentioned on legacy mine, like K+S, do you think when they start up that mine, initially they sell a lot more tonnes in the domestic market?
+And then secondly, I think you mentioned on legacy mine, like K+S, do you think, when they start up that mine, initially they sell a lot more tonnes in the domestic market?
 Thank you.

 James C. O'Rourke - The Mosaic Co.